wilsonpenha/atm-mvc-rest/README.md

 There are two groups of users: ADMIN and USER

 ADMIN:
 user: admin
 password: admin

 USER:
 user: wilson
 password: wilson

-Accounts both groups has rights to perform any requests, permission can be change at SecurityConfiguration.java class and compile again, this is not how it was meant to work, but is fine for this demo.
+Both groups has rights to perform any requests, permission can be change at SecurityConfiguration.java class and compile again, this is not how it was meant to work, but is fine for this demo.

 Usage

-After deploy the application successfully, try http://localhost:8080/atm-spring-rest/ and get the login page enter your user and password: (admin, admin)
+After deploy the application successfully at Tomcat, try http://localhost:8080/atm-mvc-rest/ and get the login page enter your user and password: (admin, admin)

-then your will be able to use the Simple WEB UI and or the RESTfull urls to rerieve the data as you wish.
+Then your will be able to use the Simple WEB UI and or the RESTfull urls to rerieve the data as you wish.